'The Donut King' is a sweet story with surprising fillings

 "Doughnut is American breakfast," declares Ted Ngoy, a former California businessman and now, the main character of The Donut King documentary.
-Ngoy re-made the doughnut landscape upon his arrival to the United States as a Cambodian refugee in the 1970s.
+Ngoy remade the doughnut landscape upon his arrival to the United States as a Cambodian refugee in the 1970s.

 When he took his first bite of an American doughnut, it was fated: "I know this is my future."
 Indeed, Ngoy made a couple of innovations that have lasted to this day.